clij/clij2-docs/reference_averageDistanceOfNClosestPoints.md

 ## averageDistanceOfNClosestPoints
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

-Determine the n point indices with shortest distance for all points in a distance matrix.
+Determines the average of the n closest points for every point in a distance matrix.

-This corresponds to the n row indices with minimum values for each column of the distance matrix.
+This corresponds to the average of the n minimum values (rows) for each column of the distance matrix.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ2_averageDistanceOfNClosestPoints(Image distance_matrix, Image indexlist_destination, Number nClosestPointsTofind);
+Ext.CLIJ2_averageDistanceOfNClosestPoints(Image distance_matrix, ByRef Image indexlist_destination, Number nClosestPointsTofind);
 ```